-As included in the Implementation Plan (Appendix 1) Downtown Jacksonville TCEA Monitoring Plan, the City shall evaluate the effectiveness of the Transportation Concurrency Exception Area every 5 years by monitoring the following performance measures annually:
+As included in the Downtown Jacksonville TCEA Monitoring Plan, the City shall evaluate the effectiveness of the Transportation Concurrency Exception Area every 5 years by monitoring the following performance measures annually:

-- Level of development/redevelopment activity within the urban redevelopment and downtown revitalization areas; - Improvements to mass transit infrastructure serving the urban redevelopment and downtown revitalization areas; - Increase in mass transit ridership within the urban redevelopment and downtown revitalization areas; - Evaluate programs which promote pedestrian and non-automobile travel in the TCEA including improvements to the pedestrian and bicycle infrastructure.
+- Level of development/redevelopment activity within the urban redevelopment and downtown revitalization areas; - Improvements to mass transit infrastructure serving the urban redevelopment and downtown revitalization areas: - Increase in mass transit ridership within the urban redevelopment and downtown revitalization areas; - Evaluate programs which promote pedestrian and non-automobile travel in the TCEA including improvements to the pedestrian and bicycle infrastructure.

-On an annual basis, the City shall, in cooperation with FDOT, monitor traffic conditions and levels of service on the Strategic Intermodal System, the Florida Interstate State Highway Strategic Intermodal System and other important roadways within the TCEA.
-The TCEA Monitoring Program will be was developed within one year of the TCEA adoption, and will consists of performance measures oriented to traffic impacts, pedestrian/bicycle and intersection level of service, transit ridership, and the application of various Transportation Demand Management (TDM) strategies by employers and various stakeholders.
+On an annual basis, the City shall, in cooperation with FDOT, monitor traffic conditions and levels of service on the Strategic Intermodal System, the Florida State Highway Strategic Intermodal System and other important roadways within the TCEA.
+The TCEA Monitoring Program was developed within one year of the TCEA adoption, and consists of performance measures oriented to traffic impacts, pedestrian/bicycle and intersection level of service, transit ridership, and the application of various Transportation Demand Management (TDM) strategies by employers and various stakeholders.
 The analysis of the TCEA performance measures will be provided in an annual TCEA Monitoring Report.
 A detailed traffic analysis will be conducted every five years in coincidence with the TCEA Monitoring Report to provide information to the City and FDOT to assist in evaluating the effectiveness of the mitigation strategies.
-Should the City determine to revise the mitigation strategies outlined in Transportation Policy 1.8.8 with projects which have not already received an assignment of development rights under the Consolidated Downtown DRI, a Planned Unit Development Approval, or other development rights through a development agreement, then the FDOT shall be consulted and shall review the proposed revisions in accordance with Section 163.3180, Florida Statutes.
+Should the City determine to revise the mitigation strategies outlined in Transportation Policy 1.8.8 with projects which have not already received an assignment of development rights under the Consolidated Downtown DRI or other development rights through a development agreement, then the FDOT shall be consulted and shall review the proposed revisions in accordance with Section 163.3180, Florida Statutes.

-In cooperation with the Florida Department of Transportation and the rRegional eCommuter aAssistance pProgram (FCAP), First Coast MPO's North Florida TPO's Commuter Services, the City shall participate in annual transportation surveys to determine the status, issues and needs for employer based Transportation Demand Management (TDM) activities, including but not limited to ride sharing, van pooling, bicycling, walking, transit and flexible work hours.
+In cooperation with the Florida Department of Transportation and the Regional Commuter Assistance Program (FCAP), North Florida TPO's Commuter Services, the City shall participate in annual transportation surveys to determine the status, issues and needs for employer based Transportation Demand Management (TDM) activities, including but not limited to ride sharing, van pooling, bicycling, walking, transit and flexible work hours.
 These activities shall be ongoing.